-If you are not able to pick up your car immediately, then you will need to purchase short-term storage.
+If you cannot pick up your car immediately, then you will need to purchase short-term storage.
 While a shipping company is typically happy to arrange this additional accommodation, it will increase prices.

 How Long Will My Vehicle Take to Arrive?

 Much like pricing, the total transit time for your international shipment may vary.
-It largely depends on how far your vehicle is being transported and what method you choose.
+Again, it largely depends on how far your vehicle is being transported and your chosen method.

-For instance, air freight is much faster than ocean shipping shipping your car overseas, but it is less cost effective.
-When using traditional ocean shipping methods, transit time ranges from 5 to 30 days or more.
+For instance, air freight is much faster than ocean shipping shipping your car overseas, but it is less cost-effective.
+Transit time ranges from 5 to 30 days or more When using traditional ocean shipping methods.

 How Do I Prepare My Vehicle for International Shipping?

-If you want to ensure that your international vehicle shipping services run smoothly, then we recommend preparing your vehicle before the carrier arrives for loading.
+If you want to ensure that your international vehicle shipping services run smoothly, prepare your vehicle before the carrier arrives for loading.
 This involves: